mattsinbot/mattsinbot.github.io/_pages/ML_Projects.md

   # image: "/images/deeplearning.jpg"
 ---

-### EKF-for-Trajectory-Estimation
+### Find path using reinforcement learning and EKF based control for trajectory tracking
 The project focuses on the control of a mobile robot that intends to go from a given initial position to a desired goal position.
 The robot has to generate a path from initial to final position while avoiding obstacles simultaneously.
-The robot here is considered as a point mass robot.
+The robot here is considered as a point robot.
+In order to find the path reinforcement learning is used.

 ![evol_cost](/images/control/Value_growth9.gif)